karst-club/karst/static/page_data/rulebook/knacks.md

 Category: Hero Stuff

 ### Fury
 Effect: In combat, you are prone to entering an uncontrollable rage.
+Voluntarily or when wounded you enter a rage, gaining +1 to hit and damage with melee weapons and immunity to fear.
+You may not use non-thrown ranged weapons or voluntarily retreatand are tired after combat.
 Level: Basic
 Category: Hero Stuff

+### Heroic Presence
+Effect: +2 to friendly morale checks
+Level: Basic
+Category: Hero Stuff

 ### Sharpness
 Effect: Your blows can strike invulnerable monsters.
 Level: Expert
+Category: Hero Stuff

+### Sheer Luck
+Effect: Once per session you may reroll a failed save.
+Level: Basic
 Category: Hero Stuff

 ### Sworn Enemy